The Best 30-60-90 Day Plans for New Marketing Directors

 Days 30-60: Setting a Budget for Big-Picture Strategy

-Days 30-60 are when you can begin generating tactical support for your early plan.
+Days 30-60 are when you can begin generating tactical support for your initial plan.
 One of the most important aspects of this time frame is establishing a budget.
 Cathy explained that, early on, a new marketing director will likely be inundated with projects team members have been waiting to accomplish.
 While the excitement can be uplifting, it is necessary to keep things in perspective.
 What can feasibly be done within your company’s budget?

 While planning for big picture marketing strategies takes precedence, conducting smaller, visible marketing endeavors shows stakeholders that work is getting done.
 Cathy expressed that one-off projects, like a short contest or introductory email, build stakeholder’s confidence while still allowing the long-term plan to stay on track.